levidaniel96/peerRTF/README.md

 python main.py
 ```
 note that you need to collect the data and put it in the data folder.
-you can estimate the RTFs using the code that provided in:
+you can estimate the RTFs using the code that provided in: ### add shron lab git link

 for evaluation, run the following command: